-A site specific research focused on the abundance of the Olympic venues in Athens 2016, interconnecting with essential forms: a swimming pool, a monument, deconstruction, abundance, social architecture and body politics.
+This project is a site specific research focusing on the abundance of the Olympic venues in Athens 2016, interconnecting with essential forms: a swimming pool, a monument, deconstruction and abundance.

-The project is investigating the abundance of the Olympic venues in Athens.
-Most of the venues were built to hold the Summer Olympics 2004, a spectacle1 that now is lost in the vague space of the symbolic values of Olympiad; a total deconstruction; a blurred notion.
+Most of the venues were built to hold the Summer Olympics 2004.
+A spectacle1 that now is lost in the vague space of the symbolic values of Olympiad; a total deconstruction; a blurred notion.
 Though, the architectural sights are still there, abundant but concrete.

 The work is intrigued and rendered by this contradiction of the sights made with steal, marble, beton and the promise of hope.
 An abstract mechanism; ticking, spinning, rhythm as a para-symphony in space.
 Grasping essential forms, atmosphere, the state of matter between abundance and the solid.